Military Joint Chiefs condemn 'sedition and insurrection' at US Capitol as federal and local officials scramble to ensure security - KTVZ

 “People are going to be shocked by some of the egregious contact that happened in the Capitol,” acting US Attorney Michael Sherwin said at a press conference Tuesday, in a reference to assaults by rioters on federal and DC police officers.

-“The FBI is quite familiar with large-scale, complex investigations … we are up to the challenge,” FBI Washington DC field office assistant director Steven D’Antuono said.
+Sherwin said that “the scope and the scale of this investigation into these cases are really unprecedented not only in FBI history but probably DOJ history.”

-Sherwin echoed that point, telling reporters, “The scope and the scale of this investigation into these cases are really unprecedented not only in FBI history but probably DOJ history.”
+FBI Washington DC field office assistant director Steven D’Antuono said that agency was ready for the challenge.
+“The FBI is quite familiar with large-scale, complex investigations … we are up to the challenge,” he said.

 This story has been updated with additional reporting.